SquareMileApp/vagrantpress/README.md

 7. Run `sudo apt-get install language-pack-en`
 8. Open your browser to http://vagrantpress.dev

+When you are finihsed using this environment be sure to run

+`vagrant suspend`

+or else the virtual machine will keep running and use up more battery life than you would probably like.

+If you want to completey remove the virtual machine and the WordPress installation (you can rebuild it at any time following the steps above) then run

+`vagrant destroy`

 ## Working with the environment

 To log in to the local Wordpress installation: